enysojkova/Eny-S/README.md

 The client makes his own watch straps and wallets from genuine leather.
 He processes the leather himself and stamps his logo on the products - which I designed and processed.

 #### Kimono design
+2 Complete designs of names and sponsors on the back and their logo on the front.
+For 2 young athletes (Brazilian jiu-jitsu) performing at world level.

+#### Nahota života (transl.
+The Nudity of Life)
+2nd collection of my dear friend's poems.
+My job is to create the cover and design the layout of the text in the book, choosing the fonts and creating additional illustrations.

+#### Memisto
+Memisto is an online shop offering luxury furniture from Europe.
+Lamps, chandeliers, armchairs, chairs, writing and dining tables, coffee tables or storage furniture.
+My task was to come up with a name in addition to the usual branding (logo, pattern, font, colours).
+I also designed the look of the website and the design for social media communication.

+#### Lior
+Czech manufacturer of luminaires with a wide range of chromaticity and the possibility of changing RGB colours.
+The main idea is healthy, smart lighting.
+Due to the exceptional design and high price this project is very interesting.
+Due to time pressure I was forced to part with the project in the middle.
+This means that my part only included creating the name, moodboard and designing the communication.
+However, the owners continue to work with some of my designs and ideas.

 &nbsp;

 # 3. 🪑 Skip to the good stuff - Case study
 ### Memisto